frabbisw/ReRobust/README.md

 - Abstract BFPs are initially released by [Tufano et al., 2019](https://sites.google.com/view/learning-fixes/), Concrete BFPs are initially released by [Chakraborty & Ray, 2021](https://github.com/modit-team/MODIT).
 See the details about how they are extracted from these original repositories.
 - We also provide a [link](https://drive.google.com/file/d/1xNjo48jOliT7vLmTMOYBRziRocwpDhPg/view?usp=sharing), to download these 2 datasets.
+Remember to change the directory name "transformed" to "refactoring".
 - The 9 transformed datasets and corresponding original datasets are also in the link above.
 Files named "before_refactoring" stand for original datasets, and files named "after_refactoring" stand for transformed datasets.

 ## Experiment1 - RQ1